-Benefits Of Block Paving
+Various Block Paving Patterns

-Our Actual Process
+Our Driveway Block Paving Process

-The process is relatively simple and needs four things:
+The process is relatively simple and needs four things.

 A foundation is dug and a sub-base – made of a crushed and compacted material such as stone or recycled concrete – is laid.
 This aids drainage and helps keep your driveway level.
 Edge restraint is then laid to frame the driveway – this could be bricks or concrete; the wall of your property could be suitable for where the drive meets it.